 Zelig’s vision for a thriving, earth-based Jewish tradition developed out of a lifetime of nature connection, Jewish leadership, and commitment to environmental advocacy.
 Zelig invokes mentorship, facilitation, and ceremonial tools to guide an annual cycle of land-based festivals, nature-based rites of passage, and mentorship for emerging leaders.

-Zelig received rabbinic ordination from ALEPH, Alliance for Jewish Renewal, supported by the prestigious Wexner Graduate Fellowship.
-Zelig was ordained Maggid by Rabbi Zalman Schacter-Shalomi ztz”l.
+Zelig received rabbinic ordination from ALEPH, Alliance for Jewish Renewal, supported by the Wexner Graduate Fellowship, and was previously ordained Maggid by Rabbi Zalman Schacter-Shalomi ztz”l.
 He holds a Masters in Jewish Studies from the Graduate Theological Union.
 He previously worked as an environmental lawyer protecting food and farms and has long guided groups into the wilderness.

 Nancy brings more than twenty years experience to Wilderness Torah, where she’s responsible for fundraising, marketing and operations.
 Nancy previously served as director of the Craigslist Foundation, manager at the Evelyn & Walter Haas, Jr. Fund, founder of the environmental responsibility program at Blue Shield of California, and in marketing for Fortune 500 companies.